PacketFence Clustering Guide

 3.3.1.
 First server

-Now, on the first server of your cluster, you should go through the configurator, until last step.
-You should leave the services stopped at the end of the configurator.
+Now, on the first server of the cluster, go through the configurator, until last step.
+The services should be left stopped at the end of the configurator.

 When configuring the network interfaces, ensure that you mark the management interface as high-availability.
 Otherwise, you will not be able to perform the database synchronization.